adrienmaloba/www.diagrams.net-source/_posts/2021-02-12-data-governance-lockdown.md

 ## Data residency in Atlassian Cloud

 The architectures for draw.io for Confluence and Jira Cloud are identical to those used with draw.io.
-However, you can set the data governance rules centrally for all users on your Confluence instance.
+However, you can set the data governance rules centrally for all users on your Confluence instance, with the [advanced edition](https://drawio-app.com/blog/introducing-the-draw-io-advanced-app-for-confluence-cloud/) of the app.

 If you are using the draw.io apps for Confluence or Jira Cloud, [Atlassian lets you additionally set your **data residency** region](https://confluence.atlassian.com/cloud/manage-data-residency-976763149.html) to choose where your data or _in-scope product content_ resides.
 That means the content of your instance and associated metadata will be stored on servers in that region when it is at rest.
 Now, you can configure draw.io to match this.